Table of Contents

-It is one of the rare disorders that occur when a person’s kidneys pass an abnormally more amount of urine which is insipid i.e, odorless and dilute.
+It is one of the rare disorders that occur when a person’s kidneys pass an abnormally more amount of urine which is insipid i.e, odourless and dilute.
 In other words, it is an abnormal situation wherein kidneys are no longer able to control the excretion of water.

 Diabetes mellitus and diabetes insipidus that includes both type 1 and type 2 diabetes are not related but both conditions create a constant thirst and frequent urination.
 The blood sugar level is normal in persons with diabetes insipidus sugar, however, their kidneys could not control fluid excreted from the body.
 Whereas, in diabetes mellitus the blood glucose level is very high which in turn results in increased excretion.
 That is the only difference between diabetes mellitus and diabetes insipidus.
 This is because the underlying causes of both the diseases are different.

 Types of Diabetes Insipidus

 There are four different types of diabetes insipidus:

 This condition is caused by the damage to the pituitary gland or hypothalamus.

 This condition is caused by different factors, including the damage the kidneys, presence of high levels of calcium, chronic kidney disease, urinary tract blockage or low potassium levels in the body.